 The monument to Chambliss’ Brigade is on the East Cavalry Field on Confederate Cavalry Avenue.
-(Monument map: East Cavalry Battlefield – north)
+(Tour map: East Cavalry Battlefield – north)

 The brigade was commanded at the Battle of Gettysburg by Colonel John R. Chambliss, a West Point graduate (USMA 1853) who had commanded a regiment of Virginia militia before the war.
 The brigade’s nominal commander was Brigadier General W.H.F.
 (Rooney) Lee, who was Robert E. Lee’s son.

 Rooney had been wounded in June at Brandy Station and Chambliss took over the brigade as senior colonel.
 Properly the brigade should be known as “W.H.F.
 Lee’s Brigade” and it is often named as such.
 Both names are used on signage at Gettysburg; the nearby monument to Stuart’s Cavalry Division uses “W.H.F.
 Lee’s Brigade.”
 But Rooney would not return to brigade command.
 He was given a division command when he rejoined the army and Chambliss was promoted to brigadier general and given formal command of the brigade.
 By then Chambliss had “temporarily” commanded the brigade longer than Rooney Lee had as general.

 2nd North Carolina and 9th 10th 13th Virginia Cavalry